 - Avoid using common names for the username, i.e. admin, user, manager.
 Admin, in particular, is often set up by default on WordPress sites, making it a common way for attackers to try to brute-force your login.

-- When you log into your WordPress dashboard, go to Users and create a new account with a new name and a strong password.
+- When you log into your WordPress dashboard, go to Users and create a new account with a new username and a strong password.
 Then, log out and back in with your new account, and delete any accounts that have ‘admin’ as the username, or any that are unneeded or seem insecure.

 - If you are worried about using and remembering many complex passwords, consider using a Password Manager app.
 More information can be found here.